Consensus Layer

 Different consensus models:

-Layer 1: Full consensus on main chain.
+Layer 1: Full consensus occurs on the main chain.
 Every transaction requires consensus.
-Ethereum, Bitcoin.
+Examples include Ethereum and Bitcoin.

-Layer 2: Consensus only for final settlement.
-Off-chain transactions use different security model.
+Layer 2: Consensus is only for final settlement.
+Off-chain transactions use a different security model.

-Rollups: Compress transactions, post proofs to L1.
-L1 consensus validates proofs.
+Rollups: These compress transactions and post proofs to Layer 1.
+Layer 1 consensus validates the proofs.

-State Channels: Off-chain consensus between parties.
-L1 consensus only for disputes.
+State Channels: These allow off-chain consensus between parties, with Layer 1 consensus only for disputes.

 Different layers have different consensus models.